chiroptical/snail/README.md

 # Snail shell

-A structurally aware lexer for gastropods.
+A programming language for gastropods.

 ## Why?